 The conflict between Ecuador’s government and criminal armed groups is driving safety concerns while economic pressures simultaneously erode livelihoods.
 Homicides in Ecuador surged by 245% from 2020 to 2022.
 Military operations aimed at controlling criminal organizations pose the danger of escalating violence, causing harm to civilians and triggering displacements as individuals seek refuge from their homes in search of safety.

 A growing number of Ecuadorians are leaving their crisis-stricken country.
-In 2023 there was a 75% increase in the number of Ecuadorians navigating the treacherous Darién Gap, highlighting their desperation to escape circumstances at home
+In 2023 there was a 75% increase in the number of Ecuadorians navigating the treacherous Darién Gap, highlighting their desperation to escape circumstances at home.

 In Haiti, killings and kidnappings are on the rise, with significant swaths of the capital city Port-au-Prince controlled by criminal groups.
-Gangs also have control over ports and transport routes, blocking the flow of basic goods and hampering humanitarian access to deliver aid.
+Gangs also have gained control over ports and transport routes, blocking the flow of basic goods and hampering humanitarian access to deliver aid.
 Nearly half of Haiti’s population requires humanitarian assistance, including almost 362,000 people who have been internally displaced.
 Food insecurity is expected to worsen across the country, exacerbating conditions for the almost 5 million Haitians who are already experiencing crisis or worse levels of food insecurity.

 After they flee their home, asylum seekers must survive the extremely dangerous journey north, the path fraught with gang violence similar to the areas they are fleeing; gender-based violence targeting women, girls and the LGBTQ+ community; the risk of human trafficking of children, teens and women; and, for Black asylum seekers especially, racism and discrimination.